iptch/go-techbier-2024/slides/theory.md

 func main() {
     messages := make(chan string)

-    // starts in new thread
+    // Starts in new thread
     go sendMessages(messages)

-    // wait for messages on the channel until it is closed for msg := range messages {
+    // Wait for messages on the channel until it is closed for msg := range messages {
         fmt.Println(msg)
     }